IssueGuard: Real-Time Secret Leak Prevention Tool for GitHub Issue Reports: Conclusion and Future Scope

 \section{Conclusion and Future Scope}

-In this paper, we presented \textsc{IssueGuard}, a practical tool for preventing accidental secret leakage in GitHub issue reports.
-By integrating a high-performance CodeBERT-based contextual classifier into a low-latency Chrome extension, IssueGuard brings real-time secret detection directly into developers’ issue submission workflows.
-Our evaluation demonstrates that the tool achieves high detection accuracy while maintaining responsiveness suitable for real-time use.
-Overall, this work shows how contextual secret detection can be effectively operationalized as a preventative, developer-facing security tool.
-As future work, we plan to extend IssueGuard’s deployment to additional collaboration platforms and browsers.
+In this work, we present \textsc{IssueGuard}, a practical tool to prevent accidental secret leaks in issue reports.
+It combines a CodeBERT-based contextual classifier with a low-latency Chrome extension for real-time detection during issue submission.
+Evaluation shows high accuracy with real-time responsiveness, demonstrating effective, developer-facing preventative security.
+We also extend IssueGuard with a GitHub/Gitlab CLI for terminal workflows, with plans to support more platforms and IDEs as future work.